johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 -	need not be an established church leader;
 -	need not be an experienced mentor.

-Of course, Maize Plant Discipleship can be facilitated by established leaders, mentors or disciplers, providing they are willing and comfortable to facilitate group discussions that are genuinely *reflective and exploratory*.
+Of course, Maize Plant Discipleship can be facilitated by established leaders, mentors or disciplers—providing they are willing and comfortable to facilitate group discussions that are genuinely *reflective and exploratory*.

 ## Practicalities ##